alphagov/government-service-design-manual/guides-and-toolkits/information-security/informationsecurity.md

 sensible and suitable mitigations.
 It is unrealistic in most cases to aim for a system with no risks, and ignoring them is a recipe for future exploits.
-The aim is a system where the risks are known and the team, working with risk professionals, have made carefull decisions about how to deal with them.
+The aim is a system where the risks are known and the team, working with risk professionals, have made careful decisions about how to deal with them.

 ## Further reading